TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-migrate-to-zrs.md

 />

 # Change to ZRS replication type
-Changing redundancy type to ZRS involves the physical data movement from a single storage stamp to multiple stamps within a region.
+Changing redundancy type to zone-redundant storage (ZRS) involves the physical data movement from a single storage stamp to multiple stamps within a region.
 For the list of regions where ZRS is available see the following [article](https://docs.microsoft.com/azure/storage/common/storage-redundancy-zrs#support-coverage-and-regional-availability).
 You have two primary options for converting to ZRS.
 You can manually copy or move data to a new ZRS account from your existing account.
 You can also request a live migration.

 ## **Recommended steps**
 Consider the following prior to submitting a request for live migration to ZRS: